 Remove the battery fuses F2 and F4.
-Connect the battery blocks in row as illustrated in Figure 10.
-After that connect the cables coming from the battery terminal (Figure 1, point 11) according to Figure 10 - (red = B+/positive pole to the positive pole of block 1, grey = symmetry to the negative pole of block 9 and blue = B-/negative pole to the negative pole of block 18).
+Connect the battery blocks in row as illustrated in Figure 15(b).

+After that, connect the cables coming from the battery terminal accordingly (red = B+/positive pole to the positive pole of block 1, grey = symmetry to the negative pole of block 9 and blue = B-/negative pole to the negative pole of block 18).
+Depending on the used battery type, you must fix the pole covers before connecting.

-After connecting the batteries as shown, please measure the battery voltage and check for correct polarity at the following poles (incorrect polarity is indicated optically by an LED):
+After connecting the batteries as shown in the conenction scheme please measure the battery voltage and check for correct polarity at the following poles (incorrect polarity is indicated by a beep):

-Battery pole (B+) on battery block 1 to batstery pole (B-) on battery block 18; U ca. 185VDC - 240VDC total voltage Battery pole (B+) on battery block 1 to battery pole (B-) on battery block 9; U ca. 92.5VDC - 120VDC symmetry voltage
+Battery pole (B+) on battery block 1 to battery pole (B-) on battery block 18; U ca. 185VDC - 240VDC total voltage Battery pole (B+) on battery block 1 to battery pole (B-) on battery block 9; U ca. 92.5VDC - 120VDC symmetry voltage